quickwit-oss/tantivy-cli/README.md

 ```

-After the wizard has finished, a `meta.json` has been written in `wikipedia-index/meta.json`.
+After the wizard has finished, a `meta.json` should exist in `wikipedia-index/meta.json`.
 It is a fairly human readable JSON, so you may check its content.

-It contains two sections :
+It contains two sections:
 - segments (currently empty, but we will change that soon)
 - schema

-# Indexing the document : `index`
+# Indexing the document: `index`

 Tantivy's `index` command offers a way to index a json file.
-More accurately, the file must contain one document per line, in a json format.
+The file must contain one JSON object per line.
 The structure of this JSON object must match that of our schema definition.

 ```json
     {"body": "some text", "title": "some title", "url": "http://somedomain.com"}
 ```

-For this tutorial, you can download a corpus with the  5 millions+ English articles of wikipedia
-formatted in the right format here : [wiki-articles.json (2.34 GB)](https://www.dropbox.com/s/wwnfnu441w1ec9p/wiki-articles.json.bz2?dl=0).
+For this tutorial, you can download a corpus with the 5 million+ English Wikipedia articles in the right format here: [wiki-articles.json (2.34 GB)](https://www.dropbox.com/s/wwnfnu441w1ec9p/wiki-articles.json.bz2?dl=0).
-Make sure to uncompress the file
+Make sure to decompress the file

 ```bash
     bunzip2 wiki-articles.json.bz2